isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 A traveller who does not have any of the above may be refused boarding by the airline.

-Those unable to use a mobile device due to a certified disability or special needs are eligible to be issued TraceTogether tokens with payment of a refundable S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport upon arrival in Singapore.

 #### 7. What should travellers do if they intend to travel to Singapore under VTL, but had booked themselves onto a non-designated flight?